(1982, 1983, 1984)

 A licensed real estate broker since 1977, Ermidio is president of Prudential ELFA Realty a real estate and property management company based in Brampton that has been in business for 30 years.
 A fellow of the Real Estate Institute of Canada, and active volunteer in Peel Region since 1975, Ermidio has been a director of the Imperial Portuguese Club, Portuguese Heritage Committee, and Portuguese Community Centre in Brampton.
 He was also a director of the Peel Memorial Hospital Foundation, an organization he served proudly for six years.
 In 2000, Ermidio was awarded the Vasco da Gama Entrepreneur of Excellence award.

-ERMIDIO F. ALVES, Alda Neves, Avelino Fonseca, Rita De Melo, Kelly Da Fonseca, António Aires, Helder Gomes, Fló da Silva, Ana Paula Gois-Oliveira, Richard Perreira, John Paul Macedo, Paul De Melo, Joseph A. Almeida, Paulo Rocha, Luis Salvador, Manny Coelho
+ERMIDIO F. ALVES, Alda Neves, Avelino Fonseca, Rita De Melo, Kelly Da Fonseca, António Aires, Helder Gomes, Fló da Silva, Ana Paula Gois-Oliveira, Richard Pereira, John Paul Macedo, Paul De Melo, Joseph A. Almeida, Paulo Rocha, Luis Salvador, Manny Coelho

 As a proud volunteer, I have had the honour and satisfaction to have represented several organizations in our Luso-Canadian Community.
 I consider it an extraordinary privilege to have served the FPCBP as President of the Board in 2004-2005.